Helpful Heat Pumps Tips!

 Because a person’s body temperature is 98.6 degrees, a heat pump running at a normal 90 degrees may feel cold to the touch.
 Even though this is cold to the touch, it is sufficient to heat your home to 70 degrees.
 As long as your thermostat is registering normally, your system is most likely running normally.

 Does my heat pump have an emergency heat setting?

 Most likely.
 However, because emergency heat is a powerful source of heat and very expensive, it is typically only used if an outdoor pump has failed.
 Should you set the heat to the ‘E’ setting, the emergency heat will come on automatically.

 What can I do to protect/clean my outdoor unit?

 Trim plants and bushes around the unit to provide at least twelve (12) inches of clearance for air flow.
-Keep pets away from the outdoor unit, as the acid in pet urine is a corrosive that will deteriorate the metal.
-Have the unit services annually to maintain cleanliness and ensure proper air flow.
+Keep pets away from the outdoor unit, as the acid in pet urine is corrosive, and that will deteriorate the metal.
+Have the unit services annually to maintain cleanliness and ensure proper airflow.

 To see more FAQ’s visit our website at https://www.fhfurr.com/services/heating/heat-pumps

 Now, when the time is right, and you are ready to either install or replace your system, let our friendly and experienced team of Comfort Consultants give you a free Home Comfort System Analysis.
 They’ll study and discuss any concerns/problems that you may have with your current comfort system.
 They’ll review all system recommendation options and help you with finding the best home comfort system that meets all your family’s needs and budget.